-Not all impacted teeth require extraction.
-However depending on the position of the impacted tooth or teeth, you might need surgical intervention.
-It is best you do get a consult by an experienced dentist to guide you.
+Not all impacted teeth require extraction; however, depending on the affected tooth’s position, you might need surgical intervention.
+It would be best if you got a consult from an experienced dentist to guide you.

 Knowing the signs of having impacted wisdom teeth will let you know whether or not you’ll need professional dental help.
-However, when you visit your dentist for regular dental checkups, impacted wisdom teeth which have potential to cause you problems can be detected earlier.
+However, when you visit your dentist for regular dental checkups, impacted wisdom teeth that can potentially cause problems can be detected earlier.

 If you start having problems with your wisdom teeth, they could be a sign that your impacted third molars are trying to come in or causing gum infection.
-Although there are various signs and symptoms that will prompt you that something is not right with your wisdom teeth, these three signs will give you reasons to make an appointment and see Dr. Anthony Mobasser.
+Although some signs and symptoms prompt you that something is wrong with your wisdom teeth, these three signs will give you reasons to make an appointment and see Dr. Anthony Mobasser.